schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/attributes.md

 # Extensions with Catalog Attributes

-SchemaCrawler can read and incorporate user-provided metadata in the form of table and column remarks, and weak association definitions, and alternate key specifications from a YAML file.
+SchemaCrawler can read and incorporate user-provided metadata in the form of table, column and foreign key remarks and attributes, and weak association definitions, and alternate key specifications from a YAML file.
 Examples of attributes file are shown below.
 Then you can run SchemaCrawler with a `--attributes-file <path>` command-line option.